Harvard-IACS/CS287/_pages/home.md

 <li>complete the <a href="https://forms.gle/vA3Y2bkZxndMdcft6">course application</a> form below before August 26 (registration deadline)</li>
 </ol>

-35 students will be randomly selected amongst those who have a strong foundation of the pre-reqs:
+<span style="background-color: #FFFF00">On August 25, in the afternoon, I will randomly select 35 students amongst those who have a strong foundation of the pre-reqs.</span>

 All interested **Harvard Extension (DCE)** students (e.g., E-115B) must:
 <ol>